Dying-and-rising god: Overview

-Hawaiian deities can die and depart the world in a number of ways; e.g., some gods who were killed on Lanai by Lanikuala departed for the skies.
-In contrast, Kaili leaves the world by a canoe which is never seen again.
+Hawaiian deities can die and depart the world in a number of ways.
+Some gods who were killed on Lanai by Lanikuala departed for the skies.
+In contrast, Kaili leaves the world by canoe and is never seen again.
 The Japanese god Izanami dies giving birth to the child Kagu-tsuchi (incarnation of fire) or Ho-Musubi (causer of fire) and Izanagi goes to Yomi, the land of gloom, to retrieve her, but she has already changed to a deteriorated state and Izanagi will not bring her back, and she pursues Izanagi, but he manages to escape.